Spartachus/Temperature-Calculator-Gui/README.md

 My first ever GUI in python and tkinter

-The goal for this is to improve and create a real calculator in the future
+The goal for this is to improve my knowledge in tkinter and create a real calculator in the future

 **How to use it**